riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 **TigerlakeOpenBoardPkg**
 1. This firmware project has been tested booting to Microsoft Windows 10 x64 with AHCI mode and Integrated Graphic Device.
 2. This firmware project has been also tested booting to Puppy Linux BionicPup64 8.0 with AHCI mode and Integrated Graphic Device.

+**WhitleyOpenBoardPkg**
+1. This firmware project has been tested booting to UEFI shell with headless serial console

 ### **Package Builds**